 There are few shows I’ve watched more compulsively than the epic BBC spy series MI-5 (2002-2011).
 A few months ago I casually backgrounded a couple of early episodes only to find myself getting sucked into a full-run marathon.
-It was an interesting rewatch, holding up both worse and better than I remember it: worse in that its earliest seasons aren’t quite as strong as I remembered, better in that its later ones aren’t quite as disappointing.
-One opinion that didn’t change, though, is that the series’ sixth season is its best – an astonishingly late peak that colors my impression of both the show’s earliest steps and final moments.
+It was an interesting rewatch, holding up both worse and better than I recall it: worse in that its earliest seasons aren’t as strong as I remembered, better in that its later ones aren’t as disappointing.
+One opinion that didn’t change, though, is that the series’ sixth season is its best; an astonishingly late peak that colors my impression of both the show’s earliest steps and final moments.

 The series revolves around “Section D” of the British Home Security Services, MI-5, a team of crack agents tasked with the protection of the British homeland from external threats.
-In every episode, Section D – led by its scheming leader Harry Pearce (Peter Firth) – thwart terrorist threats, analyze intelligence, work sources in the field, respond to political events, and more.
-The structure throughout is very “crisis-of-the-week,” with each episode focused on resolving an urgent situation, but it’s also an evolving series, each mission contributing to a larger story: characters change, the makeup of the team shifts, reputations are built or destroyed, and series lore accumulates.
-It’s a fine balancing act of the familiar and the novel, the lure of a comfortable milieu tinged with the ever-present threat of drastic disruptions – which come, as it happens, on a regular basis.
+In every episode, Section D, led by its scheming leader Harry Pearce (Peter Firth), thwart terrorist threats, analyze intelligence, work sources in the field, respond to political events, and more.
+The structure throughout is very “crisis-of-the-week,” with each episode focused on resolving an urgent situation.
+But it’s also an evolving series, each mission contributing to a larger story: characters change, the makeup of the team shifts, reputations are built or destroyed, and series lore accumulates.
+It’s a fine balancing act of the familiar and the novel, the lure of a comfortable milieu tinged with the ever-present threat of drastic disruptions, which come on a regular basis.

-The original, core team consists of promising young section chief Tom Quinn (Matthew Macfadyen), viperous senior analyst Tessa Phillips (Jenny Agutter), and two junior case officers, Zoe Reynolds (Keeley Hawes) and Danny Hunter (David Oyelowo), as well as a bevy of administrative and support officers, the most notable of which is surely the avuncular technical genius Malcolm Wynn-Jones (Hugh Simon).
-This crew — which should probably include brilliant analyst Ruth Evershed (Nicola Walker), introduced in season two — is perhaps the series’ most accessible and human.
+The original, core team consists of promising young section chief Tom Quinn (Matthew Macfadyen), viperous senior analyst Tessa Phillips (Jenny Agutter), and two junior case officers, Zoe Reynolds (Keeley Hawes) and Danny Hunter (David Oyelowo), as well as a bevy of administrative and support officers, the most notable of which is surely avuncular tech genius Malcolm Wynn-Jones (Hugh Simon).
+This crew — which should include brilliant analyst Ruth Evershed (Nicola Walker), introduced in season two — is perhaps the series’ most accessible and human.
 In retrospect, the early seasons seem much more interested in integrating the high stakes suspense of security work with the troubled personal lives of the agents, especially Tom, Zoe, and Danny.
-In these years, Hawes and Oyelowo are both particularly likeable as idealistic young hotshots, trying to balance their better natures against the ugly realities of the business – a conflict that comes to a powerful head in the superb season three outing “Love and Death.”
-The human element makes this team the warmest, but perhaps also the series’ least formidable – more prone to emotional lapses and rookie mistakes than some of the badasses and daredevils that would follow in their wake.
+In these years, Hawes and Oyelowo are both particularly likable as idealistic young hotshots, trying to balance their better natures against the ugly realities of the business, a conflict that comes to a powerful head in the superb season three outing “Love and Death.”
+The human element makes this team the warmest, but perhaps also the series’ least formidable, more prone to emotional lapses and rookie mistakes than some of the badasses and daredevils that would follow in their wake.

-Season one starts well, but doesn’t really catch fire until the fourth episode, “Traitor’s Gate,” a terrific espionage puzzler surrounding a possible rogue agent named Peter Salter (Anthony Stewart Head).
-Here the show reveals itself as something more than just “the British 24,” incorporating more classic espionage elements – politics and personalities in the vein of Tinker Tailor Soldier Spy and The Sandbaggers.
-At its best, MI-5 balances action, intrigue, politics, and personalities in a careful blend, and “Traitor’s Gate” – the episode that secured my addiction – gets the mix just right.
+Season one starts well, but doesn’t really catch fire until the fourth episode, “Traitor’s Gate,” a terrific espionage puzzler about a possible rogue agent named Peter Salter (Anthony Stewart Head).
+Here, the show reveals itself as something more than just “the British 24,” incorporating more classic espionage elements, politics and personalities in the vein of Tinker Tailor Soldier Spy and The Sandbaggers.
+At its best, MI-5 balances action, intrigue, politics, and personalities in a careful blend, and “Traitor’s Gate,” the episode that secured my addiction, gets the mix just right.

-Of course, having such a memorable peak year makes the subsequent ones suffer in comparison, and the series begins a gradual decline in its last four years.
-When Adam Carter departs the show early in season seven, he’s just the first of many characters inadequately replaced – although Lucas North (Richard Armitage) is a good and interesting try.
-He starts well, and Armitage certainly has the chops for the role, but Lucas is a colder, darker presence that’s somewhat harder to invest in.
+Of course, having such a memorable peak year makes the subsequent ones suffer in comparison.
+The series begins a gradual decline in its last four years.
+When Adam Carter departs the show early in season seven, he’s just the first of many characters inadequately replaced, although Lucas North (Richard Armitage) is a good and interesting try.
+He starts well, and Armitage certainly has the chops for the role, but Lucas is a colder, darker presence, somewhat harder to invest in.
 As other characters leave the show and more pressure is placed on Norris and Armitage to carry the action, the series loses some of its warmth and continuity.
 The death knell for team chemistry comes early in season eight, when both Malcolm and Jo are written out.
-The newcomers slotted in to fill out the cast in seasons nine and ten are adequate enough performers, but they’re not nearly as developed, and we never really get to know them.
+The newcomers slotted in to fill out the cast in seasons nine and ten are adequate performers, but not nearly as developed, and we never really get to know them.
 Nor do the season-long arcs of these later years hold up compared to the Iranian plot in season six.

 Even so, by season ten, familiar faces are hard to come by, and Section D’s grid feels like a ghost impression of its former self.
 Harry and Ruth are left to carry much of the emotional load in the final, six-episode arc, and they do an admirable job of it, in a modest wind-down that caps off the series and brings it some closure.

 MI-5 is by no means a perfect series.
-It’s prone to melodrama and infodumps, and in order to generate tension it over-relies on shocking reveals, dark twists, and far too many mistakes from the team.
+It’s prone to melodrama and infodumps, and to generate tension it over-relies on shocking reveals, dark twists, and far too many mistakes from the team.
 But even as I saw its flaws more clearly, I came away from this rewatch loving the series more than ever.
 It’s an ambitious, intelligent, and challenging show, gutsy and stylish, well produced and chock full of memorable characters.
-It’s a singular blend of suspenseful action, creeping intrigue, thorny politics, and fraught workplace drama, and surely one of television’s best spy series.
+It provides a singular blend of suspenseful action, creeping intrigue, thorny politics, and fraught workplace drama, and surely one of television’s best spy series.